 Your smartphone and its camera have probably become vital to your everyday life.
 Especially when you want to become a (professional) smartphone photographer.
 Nothing is more annoying than a smartphone camera that won’t work.
-But what causes errors and black screens, and how can you easily fix them?
+But what causes errors and black screens, and how can you quickly fix them?

 No worries!
 Help is on its way.
-I have put together a list of the most common problems and their solutions.
+I have compiled a list of the most common problems and their solutions.
 So you can start creating stunning images again in no time.
 And if it does not work, do not hesitate to contact a professional repair shop or look for a new model.

 Why is my phone’s camera not working?

-There are many reasons why your smartphone camera is not working properly.
+There are many reasons why your smartphone camera is not working correctly.
 Third-party apps may cause trouble; there might be bugs in the software, battery power may be too low, and so on.
 Follow these steps to get your camera going again:

 2. Turn off your device so it can reboot and clear the RAM (short-term memory) and software bugs and turn it back on.

 3. Recharge your battery.
-When the camera screen stays dark the power level might be too low.
+When the camera screen stays dark, the power level might be too low.

 4. Close all applications.
 Another app may be actively using the camera.